shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_6/README.md

 **What is the Purpose of Elastic Block Storage**<br/>
   Amazon EBS allows you to create storage volumes and attach them to Amazon EC2 instances.
 Once attached, you can create a file system on top of these volumes, run a database, or use them in any other way you would use block storage.

+**Let's create the Elastic Block Storage on Linux based Operating System**

 1. Create linux EC2 machine

-2. Add 5GB extra volume from add storage
+2. Add 5GB extra volume from configure storage

 3. check delete on Termination